huggingface/huggingface_hub/docs/hub/main.md

 ## What's a widget?

-Many repos have a widget that allows anyone to do inference directly on the browser!
+Many model repos have a widget that allows anyone to do inference directly in the browser!

 Here are some examples:
 * [Named Entity Recognition](https://huggingface.co/spacy/en_core_web_sm?text=My+name+is+Sarah+and+I+live+in+London) using [spaCy](https://spacy.io/).